-Pros of using a direct homebuyer
+Pros of using a house buying company

 Still not sure if you’re a good candidate for working with a home-buying company?
 Read on for some of the most notable benefits of this arrangement:

-A fast, quick sale:
+A fast, quick sale

 The home inspection usually ranks right up there with the appraisal as one of the most stressful aspects of selling.
 But when selling to an investor, the inspection process isn’t nearly as exhaustive as with a regular buyer who plans to live in the home.

-No staging or prep:
+No staging or prep

 Most of the day-to-day inconveniences of having a house on the market — like hiding pets, putting away family photos, and disrupting your schedule to make yourself scarce — are no longer factors.

-Flexible move-out dates:
+Flexible move-out dates